PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 10 Plans.md

 	- Something indicating they came from an illegal dreamlily factory

 - [ ] Moment 1: *Dreamlily Den*
-- An old warehouse being used by the Boromar Clan to make Dreamlily.
+- An old [[Dreamlily Den|warehouse]] being used by the Boromar Clan to make Dreamlily.
 - ***Secret.*** The Den is being surveilled by the Sharn Watch, who are preparing for a raid.
 - The front door is cracked open, signs inside show people left in a hurry.
 - **Goals:** Show that Aeren was kept here but was just moved elsewhere.

-- [ ] Moment 2: *Name*
-- X
-- [ ] Encounter: *Name*
-- X

-(continue as needed, may nest encounters inside moments)

 - [ ] Session End: *Name*
 - (possible cliffhanger)

 ### Location Details

-Place 1: *Name*
+Place 1: *The Den*
-- X (brief and relevant to the session)
+- Large and decrepit, seems devoid of life from the outside
+- The main door is cracked open
+- Several poor people sit in the main chamber and refine Dreamlily.

 Place 2: *Name*
 - X